Iron Eyes Cody

-Iron Eyes Cody (born Espera Oscar de Corti, April 3, 1904 – January 4, 1999) was an American actor of Italian descent who portrayed Native Americans in Hollywood films, famously as Chief Iron Eyes in Bob Hope's The Paleface (1948).
-He also played a Native American shedding a tear about litter in one of the country's most well-known television public service announcements from the group Keep America Beautiful.
+Iron Eyes Cody (born Espera Oscar de Corti, April 3, 1904 – January 4, 1999) was an American actor who portrayed Native Americans in Hollywood films, including the role of Chief Iron Eyes in Bob Hope's The Paleface (1948).
+He also played a Native American shedding a tear about pollution in one of the country's most well-known television public service announcements from the group Keep America Beautiful.
 Living in Hollywood, he began to insist, even in his private life, that he was Native American, over time claiming membership in several different tribes.
 In 1996, Cody's half-sister said that he was of Italian ancestry, but he denied it.
-After his death, it was revealed that he was of Sicilian parentage, and not Native American at all.
+After his death, it was revealed that he was of Sicilian parentage and not Native American at all.

 Early life

 Cody was born Espera Oscar de Corti on April 3, 1904, in Kaplan in Vermilion Parish, in southwestern Louisiana, a second son of Francesca Salpietra from Sicily and her husband, Antonio de Corti from southern Italy.
 He had two brothers, Joseph and Frank, and a sister, Victoria.
 His parents had a local grocery store in Gueydan, Louisiana, where he grew up.
 His father left the family and moved to Texas, where he took the name Tony Corti.
 His mother married Alton Abshire and had five more children with him.

 When the three de Corti brothers were teenagers, they joined their father in Texas and shortened their last name from de Corti to Corti.
 Cody's father, Tony Corti, died in Texas in 1924.
 The brothers moved on to California, where they were acting in movies, and changed their surname to Cody.
 Joseph William and Frank Henry Cody worked as extras, then moved on to other work.
 Frank was killed by a hit-and-run driver in 1949.